ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 ### Let the server do the work for your visitors

-[OCSP Stapling](https://tools.ietf.org/html/rfc6066#section-8) is a TLS extension that enables the server to query its certificate's revokation status at regular intervals in the background and send an OCSP response with the TLS handshake.
+[OCSP Stapling](https://tools.ietf.org/html/rfc6066#section-8) is a TLS extension that enables the server to query its certificate's revocation status at regular intervals in the background and send an OCSP response with the TLS handshake.
 The stapled response itself cannot be faked as it needs to be signed with the CA's private key.
 Enabling OCSP stapling thus improves